krahets/hello-algo/docs-en/chapter_computational_complexity/iteration_and_recursion.md

 ### Recursion Tree

-When dealing with algorithms related to "divide and conquer," recursion often offers a more intuitive approach and produces more readable code than iteration.
+When dealing with algorithms related to divide and conquer, recursion often offers a more intuitive approach and produces more readable code than iteration.
 Take the "Fibonacci sequence" as an example.

 !!! question